AltGr/opam-wiki/Specifying_Solver_Preferences.md

 The `aspcud` solver supports this extended language starting from its version 1.8.0, which unfortunately is not the version shipped by default with Ubuntu precise or Debian Wheezy.

+### News in aspcud 1.9.x

+Starting from version 1.9.0,  `aspcud`  adds support for three extra selectors, that are particularly useful to preform local upgrades.
+Here they are:

+* `installrequest` is the set of packages in the solution that satisfy the requirements mentioned in the install: part of a CUDF request
+* `upgraderequest` is the set of packages in the solution that satisfy the requirements mentioned in the upgrade: part of a CUDF request
+* `request` is the union of the above two

+Using this extended set of package selector, it is now finally possible to specify user preferences that describe optimisations to be applied only to the packages explicitly mentioned in the request.
+For example, `-notuptodate(request),-count(changed)` would find a solution that tries to bring all packages mentioned in the request to their latest version, while leaving all the rest as untouched as possible.

+And if we have added to each package a `priority` value, we could also play with preferences like `+sum(upgraderequest,priority),-count(changed)` to get the packages mentioned in the upgrade request to the version with the highest possible priority, while leaving all the rest as untouched as possible.

 ## Preferences only work with the external solvers

 For portability reasons, `opam` also embarks an ad-hoc solver module that is built by wrapping a set of heuristics around the code of the SAT-solver which is used in the [Dose Library](http://dose.gforge.inria.fr/public_html/) for detecting broken packages.
 This solver module has no support for user preferences, and is not able to manage correctly large package repositories: it is highly recommended that you install an external CUDF solver (`aspcud` is the one best supported today).